-Fairbanks Arts Association has been providing the Alaskan Interior with quality arts programming since 1966 and we can’t do it without you!
+Fairbanks Arts Association has provided Interior AK with quality arts programs since 1966, and we can’t do it without you!

 Volunteering with Fairbanks Arts Association is a great way to connect with the artistic community in the Interior and to learn more about opportunities for artists and audiences in every discipline.
 Here are some of the many ways you can help:

-In the BEAR GALLERY, a public place for the exhibition of fine art:
+In the BEAR GALLERY, a public place for the exhibition of art: